tjwied/Subreddit-recommendation-system/README.md

 Input: subreddit query

-Output: Top 50 most similar subreddits to the query
+Output: List of subreddits ranked by similarity

 ## How to build your own version